 Dalriada is aware that members of the Scheme are potential victims of a scam.
-As such, we look to keep members informed and to facilitate direct access for members to Dalriada be means of a:
+As such, we look to keep members informed and to facilitate direct access for members to Dalriada by means of a:

-- Dedicated member website

-- Dedicated contact e-mail address

-- Dedicated phone line.
+- Dedicated contact e-mail address - Dedicated phone line.